first class around the world leading luxury travel magazine

 A real Indian banquet ends with a rich selection of desserts.
 Out of the great choice offered at the Rang Mahal, we pick up the « Gulab Jamun » (THB 175).
 This was the first time that we tasted those cream cheese dumplings, flavored with cardamom, saffron, and topped with roasted almonds.
 Energetic would be an euphemism to describe such a rich specialty.
 Forget your scale, and order it: this is simply yummy.

 Excellent menus are available, which we found very good value for money.
-The «Maharaja Menu» would be a perfect initiation to the Rang Mahal resources, at THB 995 ++ (this was the best offer the day of our last visit, in March 2009).
+The «Maharaja Menu» would be a perfect initiation to the Rang Mahal resources, at THB 995 ++.
 It comes with Tea Masala; though we would like to recommend the astonishing Indian «Champagne IVY Brut, Chateau Indage», An interesting New World style wine, blended from Chardonnay, Chenin Blanc, Riesling and Muscat.
 Displaying an inviting clear straw color, with a lasting stream of effervescence, we found it better than many Californian or South African sparkling wines.

 RANG MAHAL (at REMBRANDT HOTEL): 19 Sukhumvit Soi 18, Klong Toei, Bangkok 10110